All Episodes

 I've got a transcript.

-The guy that asked the question.
+The guy that asked the question, he asked it of Michelle Bachman.

-And he here is his question.
+And here is his question.

-My question is I'm a New Hampshire native.
+My question is, I'm a New Hampshire native.

-I've been an active Republican for years from a town committee chairman, Republican chairman, Merrimack County Vice Chairman, all the way up to 2004 delegate for President Bush.
+I'm a town committee chairman, Republican chairman, Merrimack County vice chairman, all the way up to 2004 delegate for President Bush.

 My question is, how will you convince myself?

-I'm not a libertarian Republican.
+I'm not a Libertarian Republican.

 I'm not a Tea Party Republican.